stonepros/stone/doc/rbd/rbd-live-migration.rst

 image is updated to point to the new target image.

 .. note::
-   Image live-migration requires the Ceph Nautilus release or later.
-Support for external data sources requires the Ceph Pacific release of later.
+   Image live-migration requires the Stone Nautilus release or later.
+Support for external data sources requires the Stone Pacific release of later.
 The ``krbd`` kernel module does not support live-migration at this time.